UD-CPS491-24S-Team/Team05-JPMorganChase-Public/index.md

 The purpose of this project is to simulate the processing of streaming financial transactional data in real-time.
 The team is leveraging Amazon Web Services (AWS) Free Tier to build a data pipeline that validates, processes, and serves the streaming data via an API.
 The services that are being used are AWS Lambda, Amazon Simple Storage Service (S3), FastAPI, Amazon EventBridge, Amazon Relational Database Service (RDS) for PostgreSQL, and Kubernetes deployed to an Amazon Elastic Compute Cloud (EC2) virtual machine instance.

+<h1>Project Overview</h1>
+This project serves as a message streaming platform for fraudulent credit card transaction data.
+Each transaction is considered a message that can be received, processed, and sent to downstream consumers.
+Using Amazon Web Services (AWS), we process static data intermittently and check its validity.
+These checks determine whether to send data to user or store in a destination for bad/fraudulent data.

 <h1>Month 1 Overview</h1>

 Month 1 was dedicated to design of the AWS infrastructure and technologies that will be used to bring this project to life.
 The team worked back and forth with our sponsor to refine the design to something that conforms to the AWS Free Tier, while also accomplishing our goal.
 We ended up deciding on the design below this description.
 There were a total of four designs that we ended up not using after extensive research and began to plan ahead for month two development.